 Rose tea benefits will make you crave a cup or two.
-It is a hot beverage brewed from dried rose petals and buds.
+It is a hot beverage brewed from dried rose petals and floral buds.
 Many people enjoy rose tea for its medicinal properties.

-This article discusses the benefits of rose tea, its nutritional profile, and any potential side effects.
+This article discusses the natural benefits of rose tea, its nutritional profile, and any potential side effects.
 Scroll down to read more.

 In This Article

 Rose tea is a hot brew of dried rose petals and buds (Rosa damascena).
 It is not to be confused with rosehip tea, even though rose hips are also added to the tea blend sometimes.
 The petals from several cultivars of the rose species are used to make this floral tea.

 Studies have found that the water extracts of rose flowers have anti-inflammatory and analgesic (painkilling) effects, balancing your body’s hydration.
 These could be linked to the bioactive components present in rose flowers (1), (2).

 In the following section, we will further delve in these benefits and find out what research says about them.